babybuddy/babybuddy/docs/configuration/webhooks.md

 without calling `save()`, so no signal fires.
 It is used in migrations and tests only.
 A bulk write elsewhere would go unannounced.

-An endpoint receives every one of these.
-If it only cares about some, it ignores the rest — the body carries no data worth filtering on, so there is nothing to filter by either.
+An endpoint receives every one of these. `type` is enough to keep what you want and drop the rest at the receiving end, so there is no filter to configure here and no way to end up with an endpoint that is quietly not being told about something you expected it to hear.

 ## What this does not do